Jagannath: Kanchi conquest

-On the road, Jagannath and Balabhadra grew thirsty and met a milkmaid Manika, who gave them butter-milk/yogurt Instead of paying her dues, Balabhadra gave her a ring telling her to claim her dues from King Purushottam.
-Later, King Purushottam himself passed by with his army.
-At Adipur near Chilika lake, Manika stopped the king for the unpaid cost of yogurt consumed by His army's two leading soldiers riding on black and white horses.
+On the road, Jagannath and Balabhadra grew thirsty and met a milkmaid Manika, who gave them buttermilk (or yogurt) instead of paying her dues, Balabhadra gave her a ring telling her to claim her dues from King Purushottama.
+Later, King Purushottama himself passed by with his army.
+At Adipur near Chilika Lake, Manika stopped the king for the unpaid cost of yogurt consumed by His army's two leading soldiers riding on black and white horses.
 She produced the gold ring as evidence.
-King Purusottam Deva identified the ring as that of Jagannath.
+King Purushottama Deva identified the ring as that of Jagannath.
 Considering this a sign of divine support for his campaign, the king enthusiastically led the expedition.

-In the war between the army of Kalinga inspired by the Divine support of Jagannath and of the army of Kanchi, Purushottam Deva led his army to victory.
-King Purusottam brought back the Princess Padmavati of Kanchi to Puri.
+In the war between the army of Kalinga inspired by the Divine support of Jagannath and of the army of Kanchi, Purushottama Deva led his army to victory.
+King Purushottama brought back the Princess Padmavati of Kanchi to Puri.
 To avenge his humiliation, he ordered his minister to get the princess married to a sweeper.
 The minister waited for the annual Ratha Yatra when the King ceremonially sweeps Jagannath's chariot.
-He offered the princess in marriage to King Purusottam, calling the King a Royal sweeper of God.
+He offered the princess in marriage to King Purushottama, calling the King a Royal sweeper of God.
 The King then married the Princess.
 The Gajapati King also brought back images of Uchchhishta Ganesh (Bhanda Ganesh or Kamada Ganesh) and enshrined them in the Kanchi Ganesh shrine at the Jagannath Temple in Puri.

 This myth has been recounted by Mohanty.
 J.P.
-Das notes that this story is mentioned in a Madala panji chronicle of the Jagannath Temple of Puri, in relation to Gajapati Purushottama.
+Das notes that this story is mentioned in a Madala Panji chronicle of the Jagannath Temple of Puri, in relation to Gajapati Purushottama.
 At any rate, the story was popular soon after Purushottama's reign, as a text of the first half of the 16th century mentions a Kanchi Avijana scene in the Jagannath temple.
-There is currently a prominent relief in the jaga mohan (prayer hall) of the Jagannath temple of Puri that depicts this scene.
+There is currently a prominent relief in the Jagamohana (prayer hall) of the Jagannath Temple of Puri that depicts this scene.

 In modern culture, Kanchi Vijaya is a major motif in Odissi dance.

-In Odia literature, the Kanchi conquest (Kanchi Kaveri) has significant bearing, in medieval literature romanticized as the epic Kanchi Kaveri by Purushottama Dasa in the 17th century and a work by the same name by Maguni Dasa.
+In Odia literature, the Kanchi conquest (Kanchi-Kaveri) has significant bearing, in medieval literature romanticised as the epic Kanchi-Kaveri by Purushottama Dasa in the 17th century and a work by the same name by Maguni Dasa.
 The first Odia drama written by Ramashankar Ray, the father of Odia drama in 1880 is Kanchi Kaveri.

 The Kanchi Kingdom has been identified as the historical Vijayanagar Kingdom.
-As per historical records, Gajapati Purushottam Deva's expedition towards Virupaksha Raya II's Kanchi (Vijayanagar) Kingdom started during 1476 with Govinda Bhanjha as commander-in-chief.
+As per historical records, Gajapati Purushottama Deva's expedition towards Virupaksha Raya II's Kanchi (Vijayanagar) Kingdom started during 1476 with Govinda Bhanjha as commander-in-chief.
 According to J. P. Das, the historicity of Kanchi conquest event is not certain.